Your computer can be monitored!

 No two relationships are the same, so what’s unhealthy in one relationship may be abusive in another.
 Although there may be many signs, here are the most common warning signs of an abusive relationship:

-Control: Telling you what to wear, who to hang out with, when to speak or what to think.
+Control: Abuser tells you what to wear, who to hang out with, when to speak or what to think.

-ANU Wicklow Helpline
+Anu Wicklow Helpline

 CONFIDENTIAL & SAFE